Are you going through the MANopause?

 How is the manopause diagnosed?

 If you are experiencing any symptoms of the manopause, a testosterone test is recommended.
 If the results are within the normal range, it would be beneficial to retest your testosterone level again in 3 months for confirmation.
 If your initial testosterone levels are low, one of our doctors will offer their advice regarding your next steps.

 If you have low or borderline testosterone levels, it may be worth trying a natural boost before seeking testosterone replacement therapy (TRT).
 Research shows that the following lifestyle measures can have a positive impact on testosterone levels:

 - Getting sufficient sleep - 7-9 hours per night is ideal.

 - Eating a balanced diet – incorporating healthy fats, protein and carbs.

 How is low testosterone treated?

 Doctor’s may prescribe testosterone replacement therapy (TRT) if your levels remain low.
 Synthetic forms of testosterone are taken via a gel, intramuscular injection, patches and subcutaneous implants.
 It is less likely that a doctor will prescribe oral tablets of testosterone as it could damage the liver.

 Can blood tests help to identify the manopause?

-Our Testosterone Blood Test is a best seller, priced only at £23.20 until midnight Thursday 12th March, and can be completed from the comfort of your own home.
+Our Testosterone Blood Test is a best seller and can be completed from the comfort of your own home.
 For a more comprehensive view of your hormone levels, our Male Hormone Check measures your testosterone and your free testosterone (that which is not bound to proteins and therefore available to your cells).